07 January 2020

-This year marks the 12th edition of Taipei Biennial, due to the travel restriction it’s unlikely that we are going to be able to attend right away, the event itself kicks off on the 21st of November and will last all the way till the 14th of March 2021.
-For the meantime, we would like to present to you a series of visual documentation juxtaposing photographs taken from three exhibitions hosted in the same venue, Taipei Fine Arts Museum 臺北市立美術館 earlier 2020, namely Moving Ink featuring Tong Yang Tze 董陽孜; The Serenity of Madness 狂中之静 featuring Apichatpong Weerasethakul, curated by Gridthiya Gaweewong and produced by Independent Curators International (ICI); as well as Island Tales: Taiwan and Australia 小說: 雙城計劃 curated by Chien Cheng-yi 簡正怡.
-The visual documentation is divided into two chapters and the photographs are not presented in any particular order of importance, other highlighted works in the series include the likes of Disembodied Posture by Yiting Wang.
+This year marks the 12th edition of the Taipei Biennial, due to the travel restriction it’s unlikely that we are going to be able to attend right away, the event itself kicks off on the 21st of November and will last all the way till the 14th of March 2021.
+In the meantime, we would like to present to you a series of visual documentation juxtaposing photographs taken from three exhibitions hosted in the same venue, Taipei Fine Arts Museum (臺北市立美術館) earlier in 2020, namely Moving Ink featuring Tong Yang Tze (董陽孜); The Serenity of Madness (狂中之静) featuring Apichatpong Weerasethakul, curated by Gridthiya Gaweewong and produced by Independent Curators International (ICI); as well as Island Tales: Taiwan and Australia (小說: 雙城計劃) curated by Chien Cheng-yi (簡正怡).
+The visual documentation is divided into two chapters and the photographs are not presented in any particular order of importance, other highlighted works in the series include Disembodied Posture by Yi-ting Wang, centres on the state of being.
 For the second chapter of the series please follow the link.

 The video artworks from the internationally acclaimed and award-winning artist and filmmaker Apichatpong Weerasethakul are perhaps more familiar to many of us.
 Born in Thailand and educated in the US, opposed to any comparisons drawn between the modern and the traditional, Weerasethakul’s works often struck as mythical and quintessentially, experimental, yes it can be a bit highbrow like a lot of contemporary art, and yes at times they can be hypnotising too, my personal advise is to stay focused and stay curious because in this case, you are just about to enter the artist’s subconsciousness, invitation handed over by the curator, take your first step, carefully, because the entire exhibition is pitch-black, once you started to explore you would encounter surreal visuals together with momentary sound and atmospheric lighting, almost as if they were all escorting you to a dreamlike state, almost palpable, you experienced a narrative drawn by the artist interweaving fragments of his personal memories with spiritual and religious elements, as you continued to wander through under the guidance of Weerasethakul, his most intimate world gradually began to unfold, you found traces of his American upbringings, and you get to catch a glimpse of the artist’s relationships with the most affectionate people.
 Towards the end, recent works addressing social issues of Weerasethakul’s country of birth were also exhibited.